Chris Forrester: 2012 season

-Arguably Forrester's best form of the season was in the last two months, as he set up Jake Kelly and Vinny Faherty's goals vs Derry City from the bench in a 3–0 win, scored away to his former club Bohemians as his side won 3–2, yet again setting up Jake Kelly and Vinny Faherty in a 5–0 win over U.C.D and scoring in the last two away games of the season away to Sligo Rovers and Derry City.
+Arguably Forrester's best form of the season was in the last two months, as he set up Jake Kelly and Vinny Faherty's goals vs Derry City from the bench in a 3–0 win, scored away to his former club Bohemians as his side won 3–2, yet again setting up Jake Kelly and Vinny Faherty in a 5–0 win over UCD and scoring in the last two away games of the season away to Sligo Rovers and Derry City.
 The last game of the season was a bad way to end a magnificent season for Forrester, as he played the full 120 minutes of Pats 2012 FAI Cup Final loss to Derry City at the Aviva Stadium, but he did win the free-kick that Sean O'Connor opened the scoring with as the Saints lost their 7th FAI Cup final in a row and failed to end their 51-year drought in the FAI Cup.
 After his first season at Pats ended, at the club's Player of the Year Awards night on 9 November 2012, he received the Supporters Young Player of the Year Award and the Goal of the Season Award for his famous lob against Shamrock Rovers.
 The following night, he won the PFAI Young Player of the Year Award, as voted by his fellow League of Ireland players.
-He also received more exposure in the World's media when he was included in the hugely popular football website 101 Great Goals' list of the top 101 Youngsters in the World in 2012.
+He also received more exposure in the World's media when he was named as number 28 in the hugely popular football website 101 Great Goals' list of the top 101 Youngsters in the World in 2012.